Coolest Homemade Mario and Luigi Costumes

 This idea is great for those who want to make Mario and Luigi costumes.
 My son loves the Mario video game.
 So we decided to make him a Mario costume for Halloween.

 I bought a blue piece of material and just used a pair of his bib overalls to trace onto the blue material and cut it out.
-I bought a cheap red shirt (in the girls section – around $3.00) and red, tan, black, and white felt.
+In addition, I bought a cheap red shirt (in the girls section – around $3.00) and red, tan, black, and white felt.
 I used the tan and black felt to make the tail and stuffed it with newspapers.

 For the hat I just used an old cap we already had and just hot glued the red felt onto it.
 I cut out a circle from the white felt and hot glued it to the hat (I wrote ‘M’ on the white felt).
 The ears on the hat are just made out of poster board rolled up with felt hot glued onto it.